pu2clr/auto_bpf_arduino/README.md

 ## Arduino Driver for Auto Band Pass filters

 If you are using Arduino, you can add in your sketch folder the files [AutoBPF.h and AutoBPF.cpp](https://github.com/pu2clr/auto_bpf_arduino/tree/master/Arduino/pu2clr_autobpf_driver).
-These files integrate the Arduino library for the Auto Band Pass filter filter of this project.
+These files integrate the Arduino library for the Auto bandpass filter filter of this project.
 Check the folder
 [Arduino/pu2clr_autobpf_driver](https://github.com/pu2clr/auto_bpf_arduino/tree/master/Arduino/pu2clr_autobpf_driver).